-The Audit Committee is comprised of three individuals, all of whom are "financially literate" and all of whom are considered to be "independent" within the meanings given to such terms in NI 52-110.
-The current members of the Audit Committee are Mr. Gerald F. Clark (Chairman), Mr. Michael J. Hibberd and Mr. Garry P. Mihaichuk.
+The Audit Committee is comprised of three individuals.
+All members of the Audit Committee are "financially literate" and "independent" within the meanings given to such terms in NI 52-110.
+The current members of the Audit Committee are Messrs.
+Gerald F. Clark (Chairman), Garry P. Mihaichuk and Michael J. Hibberd.